top of page

 dorota.jagoda.michalska[at]gmail.com

-My current research explores the relationship between art from Eastern Europe and the socio-economic conditions of peripheral modernity within the capitalist world system.
-I have contributed to peer-reviewed journals (ArtMargins), catalogues (Venice Biennale, 2019; Prague Biennale, 2022; Kyiv Biennale, 2025; Zachęta National Gallery in Warsaw), and art magazines (e-flux, L’Internationale, post MoMA, Afterall).
+Her research explores the relationship between art from Eastern Europe and the socio-economic conditions of peripheral modernity within the capitalist world system.
+She has contributed to peer-reviewed journals (ArtMargins), catalogues (Venice Biennale, 2019; Prague Biennale, 2022; Kyiv Biennale, 2025; ZachÄ™ta National Gallery in Warsaw), and art magazines (e-flux, L’Internationale, post MoMA, Afterall).
+Michalska also engages with post/decolonial theory and art from Eastern Europe in relation to modern and contemporary

 bottom of page